wrathematics/pcapack/README.md

 To install, you will need:

 * cmake >= 2.8.1
-* A Fortran 2003 compatible compiler (for iso_c_binding) with OpenMP support.
+* A C99 compatible compiler with OpenMP support.
-* A C99 compatible compiler
 * LAPACK and BLAS libraries (will use R's if installing the R package)
 * R >= 2.14.0 and the RNACI package (if installing the R package)

-If your make -j defaults to something greater than 1, the compile may break; try again 1 or 2 times, or use make -j 1.

 Both the R package and the standalone library require cmake, because if you so much as think the word "autotools" around me, I'll punch you in the